chef/chef-vault/THEORY.md

 of the admins (alice, bob and charlie) as described in 'Creating a Vault'.

-The data bag item foo/bar_keys is then saved, followed by the data bag item foo/bar.
+The data bag item 'foo/bar_keys' is then saved, followed by the data bag item 'foo/bar'.

-charlie can now view the contents of the vault using 'knife vault show' because there is a now a copy of the shared secret that he can access.
+charlie can now view the contents of the vault using `knife vault show` because there is a now a copy of the shared secret that he can access.

 ### Adding a new Node